roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

     It requires about two minutes to install the Prometheus plug-in.
 After the Prometheus plug-in is installed, it appears in the **Installed Plugins** column.

 5. You can deploy the following sample application by using the CLI.
-For more information, see [Manage applications by using commands](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+For more information, see [t17653.md\#section\_wko\_o92\_co2](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).

     ```
     apiVersion: apps/v1beta1